cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 Application.
 The `Codespace` is a namespace for the `Code`.

 Methods `Echo`, `Info`, and `InitChain` do not return errors.
-An error in any of these methods represents a critical issue that Tendermint has no reasonable way to handle.
+An error in any of these methods represents a critical issue that CometBFT has no reasonable way to handle.
 If there is an error in one of these methods, the Application must crash to ensure that the error is safely handled by an operator.